galvarado/ansible-rol-spinnaker/README.md

 It will be used by kubectl to create a spinnaker service account in the target kubernetes.

-### 3. Create a google service account to spinnaker can manage GCS:
+### 3. Create a google service account to spinnaker be able to manage GCS:

 Execute the script located at
 ```